 • Letters of support.
 These must be written in English on headed paper.
 A letter signed by the head of each affiliated institution must be included, expressing a commitment to support and facilitate the proposed project for its entire duration.
 These letters must also certify that the applicant has the necessary expertise to complete the proposed work.

 All applications must be completed in English.

 By submitting an application, the applicants agree to comply with all reporting procedures set out in the applicant guidelines.

-Applications and supporting documentation should be submitted to GlobalSeaweedSTAR@sams.ac.uk.
+Completed applications should be submitted to GlobalSeaweedSTAR@sams.ac.uk.